Consumer Medicine Information

 Apply APOC-5FU once or twice daily as advised by your doctor.

-It should be applied in the morning, and then late afternoon or early evening as per
+Apply in the morning and then again in the late afternoon or early evening, as per

 your doctor’s instructions.

-Do not apply APOC-5FU immediately before going to bed.
+Do not apply APOC-5FU cream immediately before going to bed.

 Use this medicine at about the same time each day.